 A small loan is a loan of less than $5000 that can be used for personal expenses in times of difficulty.
 They are almost always unsecured (not backed by collateral) and are intended for short term, one-off use rather than as a form of ongoing debt management.

-Small loans work much like other loan types: you borrow a set amount, at a defined interest rate, and then pay back the principal plus interest over the life of the loan.
+Small personal loans work much like other loan types: you borrow a set amount, at a defined interest rate, and then pay back the principal plus interest over the life of the loan.
 The exact terms of the loan will depend on the lender and your personal financial situation.

 Some lenders have minimum borrowing amounts (often $1000); there is also usually an upper cap on the amount that can be borrowed via a small loan ($5000 is standard).
 Loan duration is usually short, to reflect the emergency nature of the loan; typical terms are between three months and a year.
 Interest rates are relatively high compared to longer term or secured loans; APRs range from 6% to 35%.
 Your credit score, amount being borrowed, loan term and financial history will all affect the interest rates and loans you qualify for.